tomtebloss/acsi2stm/gerbers/README.md

  <img title="Bottom side of bluepill PCB" width="500rem" src="images/bluepill_bottom_with_text.jpg">
 </h1>

 - Some parts can be be used from the [bluepill] board.
-Most of the passive part on the [bluepill] is 0603 and although they could have been used on the new board, I opted to use 0805 for everything for easier soldering.
+Most of the passive part on the bluepill is 0603 and although they could have been used on the new board, I opted to use 0805 for everything for easier soldering.
 They are cheap anyway.
+All components can however be order individually, you don't have to use a scavange a bluepill.
   * USB connector can probably fit on the new board.
 But you have to cut of the small plastic pegs underneath.
 I used new connector on mine.
   * 8MHz crystal.
   * 2x3 pinheader (and associated jumper).